qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

 method arguments never corrupt the *TCP stream*.
 This is most likely related to how the ``ObjectInputStream`` class reads ``TC_BLOCKDATA`` structures from the stream.

-When a method only accepts primitive argument types, the whole argument data is contained within the same ``TC_BLOCKDATA`` structure as the *ObjID* and the *MethodHash*.
-As the length of the ``TC_BLOCKDATA`` is contained within the structure, ``ObjectInputStream`` probably parses the whole structure at once and removes it completely from the *TCP* stream.
-Even in case of a non existing method hash, the *stream* stays clean and the already read method arguments would be ignored.
+When a method only expects primitive argument types, the whole argument data is contained within the same ``TC_BLOCKDATA`` structure that already contains the *ObjID*, the *OperationNumber* and the *MethodHash*.
+As the length of the ``TC_BLOCKDATA`` content is contained within the structure itself, ``ObjectInputStream`` parses the whole structure at once and removes it completely from the *TCP* stream.
+Even in case of a non existing method hash, the *stream* stays clean as the method arguments were read and removed from the *TCP stream*.
 This makes pure primitive method arguments another great candidate for fast method guessing.
 That being said, there is a problem concerning real method invocations on the server side.

-A major goal of method guessing was to prevent valid method calls on the server side and we already saw that it is implemented by tampering with the type of method arguments.
-When enforcing method arguments to be pure primitive (to prevent stream corruption) it is no longer possible to tamper with the argument types that are expected by the remote method.
-Each method that expects only primitive argument types would be able to parse arguments from the stream and lead to a real invocation on the server side.
-Confusing different primitive argument types is also not possible, as they are all represented as raw bytes in the ``TC_BLOCKDATA`` structure.
+A major goal of method guessing was to prevent valid method calls on the server side and we already saw that this is implemented by tampering with the type of method arguments.
+When enforcing method arguments to be pure primitive (to prevent stream corruption) it is no longer possible to tamper with the argument types in a way that leads to server side exceptions.
+As demonstrated above, primitive arguments are written as raw bytes within a ``TC_BLOCKDATA`` element.
+Therefore, if the remote method expects e.g. a ``short`` value as argument and a ``long`` is transmitted, the method will just take the first two bytes of the ``long`` and parse them as ``short``.
+On the other hand, if the method expects a ``long``, but a ``short`` is transmitted, the method will wait for the remaining data, which causes a timeout.

 Therefore, the technique mentioned above can only be used for methods that accept at least one non primitive argument type.
 In this case, the *RMI endpoint* expects the ``TC_BLOCKDATA`` structure to have a specific length and to be followed by another ``ObjectInput`` structure.
-We can just append data to the ``TC_BLOCKDATA`` structure, which causes an exception on the server side.
-But it is even worth the effort?
+We can just append data to the ``TC_BLOCKDATA`` structure, which makes it longer than expected and causes an [OptionalDataException](https://docs.oracle.com/javase/7/docs/api/java/io/OptionalDataException.html) on the server side.
+Looking at the documentation of ``OptionalDataException`` you can find a description that matches exactly the above described case:

+> Exception indicating the failure of an object read operation due to unread primitive data...

+But it is even worth the effort to implement a separate guessing approach for methods that take at least one non primitive arguments?
 Well, it is difficult to estimate.
-The approach mentioned above requires usually to send more data to the *RMI server*.
+The approach mentioned above requires usually to send more data to the *RMI server*, as you need to supply as many primitive arguments as it takes to reach the first non primitive one.
 The polyglot approach, on the other hand, causes one additional processing loop on the *RMI server*.
-In our tests, combining the two approaches was the fastest implementation, although this might not be true in each situation.
+In our tests, combining the two approaches was the fastest implementation, although the speedup was just marginal.

-Nonetheless, *rmg v3.3.0* implements the hybrid approach.
-Pure primitive methods are guessed by using the *Ping polyglot* technique, whereas methods with non primitive argument types are guessed by extending the ``TC_BLOCKDATA`` structure over it's expected length (needs to be extended up to the point where the corresponding remote method expects a non primitive type).
+Summarized: *rmg v3.3.0* implements the hybrid approach.
+Pure primitive methods are guessed by using the *Ping polyglot* technique, whereas methods with at least one non primitive argument type are guessed by extending the ``TC_BLOCKDATA`` structure over it's expected length.
+The corresponding implementation can be found in the [MethodCandidate](https://github.com/qtc-de/remote-method-guesser/blob/develop/src/de/qtc/rmg/internal/MethodCandidate.java) class within the ``sendArguments`` method.

 ### About Threading

 ----

-*Java RMI* uses threading by default and creates a separate thread for each connection.
-If a *remote method* is invoked multiple times simultaneously, these method invocations are executed in parallel on the server side.
+*Java RMI* uses threading by default and creates a separate thread for each connection on the server side.
+If an *RMI client* invokes the same *remote method* multiple times simultaneously, these method invocations are executed in parallel on the server side.
 This behavior is independent of whether the method invocations originate from the same or different clients.
 Making *remote objects* thread safe is the responsibility of the developer.

 For method guessing, the multi threaded behavior of *Java RMI* is nice and we may be able to speedup the ``guess`` action by using multiple threads.
-Initially we thought that one has to create separate [TCPEndpoint](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/transport/tcp/TCPEndpoint.java) objects on the client side to profit from multiple threads, but this seems not to be true.
+Initially we thought that one has to create separate [TCPEndpoint](https://github.com/openjdk/jdk/blob/master/src/java.rmi/share/classes/sun/rmi/transport/tcp/TCPEndpoint.java) objects on the client side to profit from multiple threads, but this is not true.
 A ``TCPEndpoint`` object just saves the remote host, port and the ``RMIClientSocketFactory`` that should be used to establish connections.
 Therefore, a ``TCPEndpoint`` is not bound to exactly one
 *TCP connection*, as we expected earlier, but is used as a socket factory instead.